 Criminal Time Frames

-Pre-arrest Hearing: is when an individual goes to magistrate court and files a criminal proceeding against another individual.
+Pre-arrest Hearing: This is when an individual goes to magistrate court and files a criminal proceeding against another individual.
 The person who allegedly committed the crime is served with the complaint/allegations and is ordered to court to defend himself or herself.
 The judge listens to evidence and determines whether it is more probable than not that the person committed the crime.
 If the judge makes this determination, the person is arrested in court and booked.

-Bond Hearing: the defendant is entitled to a bond hearing within 72 hours of arrest.
+Bond Hearing: This is when the defendant is entitled to a bond hearing within 72 hours of arrest.
 If no bond is set or it is set too high, the defendant can petition for another bond hearing.
 This is oftentimes done to not only attempt to get the client out of jail, but also to gain a better understanding of the case before arraignment.

-Probable Cause/Preliminary Hearing: when a defendant is being held in jail either without bond or with a bond that they cannot make, they can petition the court for a probable cause/preliminary hearing.
+Probable Cause/Preliminary Hearing: This is when a defendant is being held in jail either without bond or with a bond that they cannot make, they can petition the court for a probable cause/preliminary hearing.
 Typically the hearings are held before a magistrate court and the State calls the arresting or investigating officer as the one and only witness.
 The burden of proof for the State is more probable than not that the person committed the crime.
 If the judge makes this determination, the defendant will be bound to either superior court (to the grand jury) or state court.

 Grand Jury: A panel of 20-24 citizens of the county.
 One of their functions is to hear evidence on criminal felony cases and determine whether there is probable cause to issue an indictment, which is the document that states what the formal charges are against a defendant.
 The grand jury only hears evidence on felony cases, but not all felony cases.
 If the defendant is detained in jail, has not had a probable cause/preliminary hearing, and is charged with a felony, he or she is always entitled to grand jury indictment.
 However, if he or she is out on bond and if the defendant is charged with certain felonies as listed in O.C.G.A.17-7-70.1, he or she is not entitled to grand jury indictment; the case will be drawn as a felony accusation.

-Arraignment: This is the court proceeding whereby the defendant finds out what he or she has been formerly charged with by the prosecutor.
+Arraignment: This is the court proceeding whereby the defendant finds out what he or she has been formally charged with by the prosecutor.
 This is an extremely important date!
 All motions must be filed prior to the arraignment date!
 In certain jurisdictions, arraignment can be waived; however the waiver of arraignment must be served before the arraignment date (not on the arraignment date) to avoid having to appear in court, and the motions must still be filed before arraignment.
 If the defendant does not waive, at the arraignment the defendant can request that the charges be read to him or her in open court; however, the standard procedure is to get a copy of the charges from the prosecutor.
 The defendant then enters a plea of guilty or not guilty.
 In some cases, there may already be a plea agreement worked out (a negotiated plea) or the attorney may be able to work one out at the arraignment.